Bucket CTF - April 2023

 # put it in Cyberchef to get the flag : bucket{t3tR1s_is_L1F3_!!}

-Since there were more than one solution, I added on additional constraint that the character after t3tR1s
+Since there were more than one solution, I added on additional constraint that the character after t3tR1s is an underscore.

 Flag: bucket{t3tR1s_is_L1F3_!!}